wvchallenges/opseng-challenge/README.md

 ## Evaluation

-We'll do the following, using on a stock OSX machine with Python 2.7.10 or higher (but <3.0), the `awscli` Python package installed, and appropriate AWS environment variables set:
+We'll do the following, using on a stock OSX machine with Python 3.9 or higher, the `awscli` Python package installed, and appropriate AWS environment variables set:
 ```
 $ git clone <your username>/<repo name>  # Or we'll apply your patch file to a checked-out branch
 $ cd <repo name>